MicrosoftDocs/msteams-docs/msteams-platform/concepts/cards/cards-format.md

 ![HTML formatting in the iOS client](~/assets/images/cards/card-formatting-xml-mobile-v2.png)

+Issues:

-Note that character formatting like bold and italic are not rendered on iOS mobile.
+* Character formatting like bold and italic are not rendered on iOS.

 On Android, HTML formatting appears like this:

 ![HTML formatting in the Android client](~/assets/images/cards/card-formatting-xml-android-60.png)

-Note that character formatting like bold and italic display correctly on Android.
+Character formatting like bold and italic display correctly on Android.

 These screenshots were created using Teams AppStudio, where the text property of a hero card was set to the following string.
 You can test formatting in your own cards by modifying this code.